dvdbisong/dvdbisong.github.io/gcp-ml-seminar/keras.md

     </div>
 </div>

-As shown in Figure 1, the Keras `Model` can be constructued using the Sequential API `tf.keras.Sequential` or the Keras Functional API which defines a model instance `tf.keras.Model`.
+As shown in Figure 1, the Keras `Model` can be constructed using the Sequential API `tf.keras.Sequential` or the Keras Functional API which defines a model instance `tf.keras.Model`.
 The Sequential model is the simplest method for creating a linear stack of Neural Networks layers.
 The Functional model is used if a more complex graph is desired.

 ### Multilayer Perceptron (MLP) with Keras